Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 decided to spend our final two days in Newfoundland hiking some of

 the East Coast Trail pathways north of St. John's.
-Initially we planned to get a ride back up to Cape St. Francis and for two days push to see if we could complete our missing sections getting us back to St. John's.
-However, after contacting a number of taxi companies the cost of getting back up to Cape.
+Initially, we planned to get a ride back up to Cape St. Francis and for two days push to see if we could complete our missing sections getting us back to St. John's.
+However, after contacting several taxi companies the cost of getting back up to Cape.
 St. Francis for the day (frequently noted by each company as being over $200.00 each way) led us to revise our plans.
-Instead we opted trek from Flatrock to St. John's with our remaining time.
+Instead, we opted to trek from Flatrock to St. John's with our remaining time.

 We had breakfast and then took a taxi

-up to Flatrock, where we began hiking south on Father Troy's Path.
+up to Flatrock, where we began hiking south on Father Troy Path.

 was obscured by dense fog.
 Luckily the trail was well marked, and we